scenerystack/community/docs/CONTRIBUTING.md

 Your feedback, queries, and suggestions are invaluable.
 Connect with our community on the [central Discussions forum](https://github.com/orgs/scenerystack/discussions).

-## Understanding SceneryStack vs. PhET Interactive Simulations

-SceneryStack provides the HTML5/TypeScript foundation upon which PhET Interactive Simulations are constructed.
-Not just limited to science and math simulations, SceneryStack can power all web interactives, boasting a rich interaction experience.
-This includes support for robust accessibility features like dynamic and navigatable screen-reader descriptions.

-Licensing?
-SceneryStack is under the MIT License.
-However, the licensing for *Simulations* varies.
-For specifics, check the LICENSE file in the respective repositories.
-For commercial entities, while we don't license our Simulation source code, they can explore partnership opportunities on the PhET Interactive Simulations [website](https://phet.colorado.edu/en/partnerships).

-### Enhancements to Existing Simulations
+??? info "How do I contribute to PhET Interactive Simulations?"

+    While outside the scope of the SceneryStack community, PhET does have avenues for contribution if you are interested in contributing to specific PhET Interactive Simulations:

     **Bug Fixes**: For bug fixes in existing simulations, employ the same process as for common code contributions within the [specific simulation repository](https://github.com/orgs/phetsims/repositories).

-**Significant New Features**: We currently prioritize our resources.
+    **Significant New Features**: PhET currently prioritizes resources.
 Although we might not immediately review large new features, please submit your suggestions and code changes.
 They could be instrumental in future reviews.

-### Crafting a New Simulation?

-**Individuals & Small Groups**: Our [PhET Development Overview](https://github.com/phetsims/phet-info/blob/main/doc/phet-development-overview.md) and additional [documentation](https://github.com/phetsims/phet-info/tree/main/doc) are invaluable resources.
-For committed and progressing projects, reach out to us at <phethelp@colorado.edu> or via the [community discussion forum](https://github.com/orgs/scenerystack/discussions).

-**Commercial Organizations**: For detailed information, check the [Source Code page](https://phet.colorado.edu/en/about/source-code) on our website.
+??? info "I want to make an interactive simulation using SceneryStack!
+What should I do?"
+    **If you are an individual or small group interested in or have made progress in making a new simulation:**
+    The best resources available to you can be found in the [Development Overview](./info-sync/simulation-development-overview.md) and other documentation found or linked to on this site.
+Small test projects, academic projects (e.g., education research for a Ph.D.), or open source curriculum projects have all successfully developed custom simulations, leveraging our code base (See [Simulation Examples](./guides/simulation-examples.md)).
+It requires expertise in design and JavaScript/TypeScript, but it is very possible for dedicated developers and teams.
+If you have made significant progress and are committed to your STEM simulation, please reach out to us through the [community discussion forum](https://github.com/orgs/scenerystack/discussions) to discuss any support we may be able to provide.

+    **If you are a commercial organization interested in making new simulations:**
+    See the [PhET website page regarding simulation development](https://phet.colorado.edu/en/about/source-code) for more information.